In the not-too-distant past, customer support was viewed as a cost center – a necessary, but non-profitable, part of a business.

 Boosting efficiency gains with self-serve and proactive content

 Gathering this kind of quantitative data and real-life customer insights also empowers support teams to make improvements to their own support efficiency.
 For example, WordPress VIP’s support team keeps track of common questions, then addresses these issues in their self-serve and proactive support content so customers can help themselves.
-WordPress VIP’s Support Lead Andrea Bishop says:
+WordPress VIP’s Director of Support Andrea Bishop says:

 “When someone has to take the time to ask questions, I approach it from the standpoint that our product, documentation, and onboarding need improvement.
 After we fix the issue in the ticket, we fix it again in one of those other areas to enable future customers to reach solutions on their own.”